ibrahim0987/NeoTechnologies/README.md

-In this Github Repo you will find files the contains pipeline stages done by terraform, jenkinsfile
+In this Github Repo you will find files the contains pipeline stages on jenkins file done by pipeline stages terraform.

 Steps Done: